connectivedx/Phoenix/README.md

 ![Phoenix](Assets/src/img/content/logo-placeholder.png)
 ===================
-Phoenix represents what we use at ISITE Design for the basis of new projects.
+Phoenix represents what we use at Connective DX for the basis of new projects.
 With a library of patterns ready at our fingertips, a powerful and flexible grid system, and a clean, modular organization, you don't need to reinvent the wheel.
 And you'll have more time to invent the next wheel.

 # Documentation
 Full documentation is available in the documentation directory.
 It will require the setup and build processes below to be followed; additional instructions can be found on the documentation page once loaded.